 By age 30, Betsy Ross had become a widow not once, but twice.

-The Founding Fathers had worked on a design and colors for the first flag to represent their 13 colonies come together to form a soon-to-be free nation.
+The Founding Fathers had worked on a design and colors for the first flag to represent their 13 colonies coming together to form a soon-to-be free nation.
 Each color meant something special to these Founders.

 They’re More than Just Colors